 The ExxonMobil Bernard Harris Summer Science Camp (EMBHSSC) is a two-week residential camp hosted at colleges and universities across the nation.
-This summer, The Harris Foundation (THF), in partnership with the ExxonMobil Foundation, will host 10 residential camps held during the months of June-August.
-Each camp will provide an average of 40 rising 6th, 7th, and 8th grade students the opportunity to enhance their proficiency in Science, Technology, Engineering and Mathematics (STEM) education while living on a college campus - all at no cost to the child or family.
+In summer 2016, The Harris Foundation (THF), in partnership with the ExxonMobil Foundation, hosted 10 residential camps held during the months of June-August.
+Each camp provided an average of 40 rising 6th, 7th, and 8th grade students the opportunity to enhance their proficiency in Science, Technology, Engineering and Mathematics (STEM) education while living on a college campus - all at no cost to the child or family.

 The core STEM curriculum is integrated with field excursions and other educational experiences that enrich students’ understanding of the practical relationships between classroom work and the real world.
 Communication and teamwork are integral parts of the students’ camp experience.
 Evening counseling sessions provide opportunities for discussion of students’ academic, career and social issues.
 Students engage in an array of extracurricular activities during the non-class time.